ghosthill/btsbotsetup/README.md

 For example, when a member posts under their bts_twt account, the command will be `bts_twt:text`, and the `text` part is where you replace it with the *actual* text in a tweet/caption.
-Here, i'll copy the caption and the link* to the tweet and in the channel, i'll write:
+Here, I'll copy the caption and the link* to the tweet and in the channel, I'll write:
 ```
 btstwt:#Dynamite
 https://twitter.com/BTS_twt/status/1292855794430427136